 Memberships track the collection of dues from members of an organization and contain start and end dates for determining a member's status with the organization.

-Some memberships may have $0 amounts, allowing memberships to be used more generally for tracking an account's status with an organization over a defined period of time.
+Memberships may have $0 dues, allowing memberships to be used more generally for tracking an account's status with an organization over a defined period of time.

 The store is NeonCRM's ecommerce module and allows organizations to sell physical and virtual products that include shipping and tax.